-In this digital age, whether you dream of funding an independent movie or funding a funny YouTube channel, you are more likely than ever to find your audience who will pre-pay some (or most) of your costs.
+In this digital age, whether you dream of funding an independent movie or funding a funny YouTube channel, you're more likely than ever to find an audience who'll pre-pay some (or most) of your costs.

-Whether you’re funding YouTube content, funding an independent movie production or looking to expand your animation portfolio, there are lots of options in your local community that you might not have even considered.
+Whether you’re funding YouTube content, funding an independent movie production, or looking to expand your animation portfolio, there are lots of options in your local community that you might not have even considered.

 Look into what local creative media funding options may be available.

 Find successful and unsuccessful funding campaigns from other content creators and filmmakers.
-Watch their pitch videos, scrutinise their crowdfunding methods.
+Watch their pitch videos, scrutinize their crowdfunding methods.
 Is there a common thread between unsuccessful video funding campaigns?
 What would you like to emulate from a successful project?
 What would you like to avoid?

 - Describe your project

 - Disclose how you will use your funds

 - Tempt backers, pledgers, and funders with rewards they'll get in return

 In saying that, don’t reveal everything.
 Give your audience or prospective funding pool a delicious taste of what you would like to create and leave them mentally asking for more.